ATV (Australian TV station): Acquisition by Rupert Murdoch (1981)

 By the end of 1981, Murdoch had finally received approval for control of ATV-10.

 The 1986 transfer of Neighbours to the Ten Network (from the Seven Network) proved to be a success.
 Aside from its use of suburban locations in Melbourne itself, ATV-10's Nunawading studios were used to produce the program.

-On 7 September 1992, ATV-10 relocated from the station's famous Nunawading studios to the Como Centre in inner suburban South Yarra.
+On 7 September 1992, After 28 years, ATV-10 relocated from the station's famous Nunawading studios to the Como Centre in inner suburban South Yarra.
 The Nunawading complex is now operated by Fremantle Media, while the Como Centre studios in South Yarra are used for The Project as well as news, current affairs, entertainment and sport programs.

 In 2004, Network 10 finished second nationally, and in ATV-10's Melbourne region, only behind the dominant Nine Network.

 On 10 December 2013, at 9:00:01am ATV-10 became one of the last stations in Australia to switch off its analog TV signal being the last Network 10 station and 4th last in the whole country of Australia to convert to digital-only transmission, the switch was flicked by Bob Rosenthal a retired ATV-10 engineer who 33 years earlier was there to switch ATV-0 over to ATV-10.
 Months after the switch the channel, together with the network, marked its golden jubilee anniversary.

 Morning television

-Local mid-morning programming from 1967 included Morning Magazine, Roundabout, The Roy Hampson Show, In Melbourne Today, Everyday (1979-1980) and Good Morning Melbourne (1981-1988) - the latter replaced by the Sydney-based Til Ten (1989-1991).
+Local mid-morning programming from 1967 included Morning Magazine, Roundabout, The Roy Hampson Show, In Melbourne Today, Everyday (1979–1980) and Good Morning Melbourne (1981–1988) – the latter replaced by the Sydney-based Til Ten (1989–1991).
 In 1992, ATV-10 produced The Morning Show for the Network Ten, hosted by Bert Newton.
 The program was re-titled Good Morning Australia in 1993.
 GMA stayed on air until December 2005 and the following month was replaced by 9am with David & Kim hosted by Kim Watkins and David Reyne.
 The show had four years on air and in 2010 was replaced by The Circle hosted by Gorgi Coghlan, Yumi Stynes, Chrissie Swan and Denise Drysdale.

 In 2012, after 40 years of producing morning television, the Ten Network made the decision to stop production on The Circle in favour of providing extra funds for its low-rating Breakfast program produced out of Sydney, and hosted by Paul Henry which was itself axed at the end of the year.
 In November 2013 the Network launched breakfast show Wake Up which was broadcast live from both Sydney and Melbourne and hosted by Natarsha Belling and James Mathison with News Updates presented by Nuala Hafner live from a glass studio at Melbourne's Federation Square.
 The show was later axed in May 2014 due to cost-cutting measures.